 Is there a difference between a documentary wedding photographer and a photojournalist?
 The terms are interchangeable in my opinion but consider that photojournalism is rooted in press photography and the primary objective is to create a particular viewer response, legitimately or not.
 Documentary photography is less focused on a singular expression but on the overall experience as a photo essay.
 I might like to suggest that a documentary photographer documents a story whereas the photojournalist chases the headline.

-I’m not too hung up about the label you may wish to give me, but feel it’s important to express that a documentary wedding photographer is a true storyteller, using pictures that express themselves in context of the bigger story of humanity, documenting those qualities that make us human.
+I’m not too hung up about the label you may wish to give me (I consider myself a Kent wedding photographer who successfully blends documentary and contemporary styles) but feel it’s important to express that documentary wedding photography is about storytelling, using pictures that express themselves in context of the bigger story of humanity, documenting those qualities that make us human.
 Every image should have something to express in isolation and collectively portray the full experience of the wedding day.
 For you, this means that every wedding is shot to be authentic and bespoke.
 Approached in this fashion, I’m sure you can see how wedding day photography becomes a lot more diverse and valuable as a legacy of memories.

 When I work as a documentary wedding photographer, the opportunity to explore and express what I see defines the photography.
 The timetable isn’t too important and I’m not directing when and where you need to be.
 I aim to be peripheral as much as possible and treated like any other guest.

 A lot of images and a lot of time and effort goes into my documentary photography, both on the day and in production.
 While I shoot with digital cameras, my images are given a specific film inspired finish to precise standards.
 My whole production is hand-made for a personal, tailored touch.
 My clients come to me because they appreciate my ethos and passion in my work and love the nostalgic romance of real photography crafted for a day they may have been dreaming about since childhood.